abhinavdabral/abhinavdabral.github.io/_posts/2023-8-12-Choice-of-apps.md

 #### Why am I not using Shelter anymore?

-In my other post [LINK] I mentioned that I was using a personal profile + work profile setup in the past to separate out the apps but now I've switched back to using just one profile.
+In my other [post]({{threat_model}}) I mentioned that I was using a personal profile + work profile setup in the past to separate out the apps but now I've switched back to using just one profile.
 Therefore, I am not using this app in the current setup.

 ### 2.1.2 Lawnchair Alpha